MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_2.md

 Goal: Analyze where your characters are emotionally and physically after Act 1's events.

-- Have an interactive dialogue where ChatGPT takes the lead in character development through targeted questions.
-Use this prompt to begin an interactive protagonist analysis:
+- Have an interactive dialogue where ChatGPT takes the lead in the development of your main character.
+Use this prompt to begin an interactive protagonist analysis and development:

         I'd like you to help me analyze my protagonist after Act 1's events through guided questions.
 Please: